Fruit soup: Varieties

 Avocado soup is a fruit soup that can be prepared and served as a cold or hot dish.

-Blåbärssoppa is a Swedish dish, that usually contains several kinds of berries (for example blueberries, bilberries, raspberries, strawberries and/or lingonberries), sugar, water and the optional cider or, less commonly nowadays, champagne.
+Blåbärssoppa is a Swedish dish, that usually contains several kinds of berries (for example blueberries, bilberries, raspberries, strawberries and/or lingonberries), sugar, water and the optional cider or, less commonly, champagne.
 The berries, sugar and water are boiled together to make a soup, which is then allowed to cool.
-When it's cold, cider or champagne are added, which makes the soup fresher and slightly carbonated.
+When the soup is cold, cider or champagne is added, making the soup fresher and slightly carbonated.

 Coconut soup is a fruit soup that can be prepared using coconut milk and coconut fruit.

 Sour cherry soup is a slightly sweet soup made with sour cream, sugar and whole fresh sour cherries, and served chilled.
 Originating in Hungarian cuisine, this soup is a summer delicacy in several European cuisines.
 It may be prepared using wine or port wine.

 Starch, particularly potato starch, may be used to thicken fruit soups, to make kissel, a viscous dessert fruit dish.